What Are Gold ETFs?

 How do gold ETFs work?

-ETFs are investment funds that pool money from investors to purchase assets, such as stocks, bonds, commodities or other investments.
-Investors who buy ETF shares benefit from the value of the underlying investments.
-Unlike mutual funds, ETFs can be actively traded during market hours, making them more liquid than most other types of investment funds.
+ETFs are investment funds that pool capital from investors to purchase underlying assets, such as stocks, bonds or commodities.
+When you buy shares in a gold ETF, you benefit from the value of the underlying gold held by the fund.
+Unlike mutual funds, ETFs are highly liquid and can be actively traded throughout the day.

 » LEARN: How to invest in gold